junxit/us-congress-bills-119/metadata.md

 - 2025-04-05 — Senate amendment proposed (on the floor): Amendment SA 2152 proposed by Senator Rosen to Amendment SA 1717.
 - 2025-04-05 — Senate amendment proposed (on the floor): Amendment SA 2177 proposed by Senator Warnock to Amendment SA 1717.
 - 2025-04-05 — Senate amendment proposed (on the floor): Amendment SA 2180 proposed by Senator Hirono to Amendment SA 1717.
+- 2025-04-07 — Message on Senate action sent to the House.
+- 2025-04-09 — DEBATE - Pursuant to the provisions of H. Res.
+313, the House proceeded with one hour of debate on the motion to agree to the Senate amendment to H. Con.
+Res.
+14.
+- 2025-04-09 — Mr. Arrington moved that the House agree to the Senate amendment to H. Con.
+Res.
+14.
+- 2025-04-09 — Mr. Arrington moved that the House agree to the Senate amendment. (consideration: CR H1533-1550)
+- 2025-04-09 — POSTPONED PROCEEDINGS - Pursuant to clause 1(c) of rule XIX, the Chair announced further proceedings on H. Con.
+Res.
+14 would be postponed.
+- 2025-04-09 — Pursuant to the provisions of H. Res.
+313, Mr. Arrington called up the Senate amendment to H. Con.
+Res.
+14.
+- 2025-04-09 — The previous question was ordered pursuant to the rule.
+- 2025-04-10 — Motion to reconsider laid on the table Agreed to without objection.
+- 2025-04-10 — On motion that the House agree to the Senate amendment Agreed to by the Yeas and Nays: 216 - 214 (Roll no. 100). (text: 4/9/2025 CR H1533-1540)
+- 2025-04-10 — Pursuant to clause 1(c) of rule XIX, the House resumed consideration of H. Con.
+Res.
+14. (consideration: CR H1579-1580)
+- 2025-04-10 — Resolving differences -- House actions: On motion that the House agree to the Senate amendment Agreed to by the Yeas and Nays: 216 - 214 (Roll no. 100).
+- 2025-05-20 — Star Print ordered on the reported concurrent resolution.